Actuarial Perspectives and Solutions for Strengthening the U.S. Retirement System

 (1:50 to 2:35 p.m.)

 Without congressional action, the Social Security trust funds will be depleted in less than ten years, resulting in consequential benefit reductions.
 The future of Social Security will be an important topic in the 2028 and/or 2032 presidential election campaign.
-An expert panel will discuss what positions might be taken, what will be the most likely policy outcomes and how they will impact the current balance between social adequacy and individual equity, as well as what can and should be done in the meantime.
+An expert panel discussed what positions might be taken, what will be the most likely policy outcomes and how they will impact the current balance between social adequacy and individual equity, as well as what can and should be done in the meantime.

 Moderator: Sam Gutterman, MAAA, FCA, FCAS, FSA, Chairperson, Social Security Committee, American Academy of Actuaries